awsdocs/aws-client-vpn-administrator-guide/doc_source/authentication-authorization.md

 ### Mutual Authentication<a name="mutual"></a>

 With mutual authentication, Client VPN uses certificates to perform authentication between the client and the server\.
 Certificates are a digital form of identification issued by a certificate authority \(CA\)\.
 The server uses client certificates to authenticate clients when they attempt to connect to the Client VPN endpoint\.
-The server and client certificates must be provisioned in AWS Certificate Manager \(ACM\)\.
-For more information about provisioning certificates in ACM, see the [AWS Certificate Manager User Guide](https://docs.aws.amazon.com/acm/latest/userguide/)\.
+The server and client certificates must be uploaded to AWS Certificate Manager \(ACM\)\.
+For more information about provisioning and uploading certificates in ACM, see the [AWS Certificate Manager User Guide](https://docs.aws.amazon.com/acm/latest/userguide/)\.

 You only need to upload the client certificate to ACM when the Certificate Authority \(Issuer\) of the client certificate is different from the Certificate Authority \(Issuer\) of the server certificate\.

+You can create a separate client certificate and key for each client that will connect to the Client VPN endpoint\.
+This enables you to revoke a specific client certificate if a user leaves your organization\.

 The following procedure uses OpenVPN easy\-rsa to generate the server and client certificates and keys, and then uploads the server certificate and key to ACM\.
 For more information, see the [Easy\-RSA 3 Quickstart README](https://github.com/OpenVPN/easy-rsa/blob/v3.0.6/README.quickstart.md)\.